Relation between two-phase quantum walks and the topological invariant: Introduction

 Recently, localization appearing in the space-inhomogeneous QWs has attracted attentions from a quite different direction, i.e., topological invariants characterized by eigenvectors of the QW\cite{kitagawa12,kitagawa12exp,kitagawa10}.
 This approach has emerged from recent developments on topological phases of matter in the condensed matter physics, known as topological insulators and superconductors\cite{bernevig13,chiu15,hasan10,qi11}.
 Since the QW can be considered as the simplified theoretical model of topological insulators (more preciously, Floquet topological insulators\cite{kitagawafloquet10,lindner11}), the topological phase of quantum walks has been intensively studied\cite{asboth12,asboth15,asboth13,cedzich15,chandru15,edge15,obuse15,obuse11,rakovszky15,tarasinski14}.
 In the field of theoretical physics on the topological insulators, a fundamental principle, so-called the bulk-edge correspondence, predicts the existence of localized states at the interface where two adjacent spatial regions are characterized by different topological numbers.

+In case of topological insulators where the Fermi energy is in the bulk energy gap, the edge states predicted by the bulk-edge correspondence dominate electronic properties.
+In contrast, in case of quantum walks where the initial state is usually a point like state and then there is no corresponding Fermi energy, the bulk-edge correspondence can predict the existence of edge states, but cannot determine how much edge states contribute to the dynamics, {\it i.e.}, how much the edge states overlap with the initial state.
+To this end, we need to know the initial state dependences of the probability distribution at large time steps, which can be provided by the time-averaged limit measure.

-A recent work on the two-phase QW with one defect\cite{endosan, maman} gives an opportunity to study localization of the space-inhomogeneous QW on the line in term of topological invariants.
+A recent work on the two-phase QW with one defect\cite{endosan, maman} gives the time-averaged limit measure with a point like initial state.
 In the two-phase QW with one defect, however, there are three distinct spatial regions, i.e., positive, negative spatial regions and the origin.
 On the topological phase of matter, the topological invariant is generally defined for a system with a finite spatial extent, roughly speaking, enough larger than the localization length of localized states.
-Thereby, the single defect at the origin may prevent to apply the argument of topological invariants straightforwardly. \\
+Thereby, the single defect at the origin may prevent to apply the argument of topological invariants straightforwardly.
+Furthermore, such defect coin makes the experimental setup difficult. \\